affancoder/WanderLust-Holidays-Rental-Homes/README.md

 The Airbnb clone project showcases my proficiency in full-stack web development, from creating an engaging front-end to managing the back-end and database components.
 It allows users to search for properties and experience the key functionalities of the Airbnb platform in a seamless and secure manner.
 Deployment

-I have deployed my project using render connected with Atls Authors
+I have deployed my project using render connected with Atlas Authors

     @affancoder